Mahanidhii/Phlame-API-Social-Media-App/README.md

 ## Getting Started
-Follow these instructions to set up and run the project on your local machine.
+Follow these steps to set up and run the project on your local machine.

 ### 1. Backend Setup (Phlame API)
 ### Prerequisites: